jmsmkn/argjam.com/content/faq/_index.md

 ## What music will there be?

 Good question.
-We’ll make a spotify playlist ahead of time, and we’re open to your suggestions (in the RSVP form)(/rsvp).
+We’ll make a spotify playlist ahead of time, and we’re open to your suggestions [(in the RSVP form)](/rsvp).

 ## Who’s James?